-In 2018 the Piedmont Electric Helping Hand Foundation celebrated its first birthday!
+October 2018 saw the Piedmont Electric Helping Hand Foundation celebrate its first birthday!
 The foundation celebrated this milestone by giving out more than \$155,000 in grants in 2018 to support aid for members in need, Bright Ideas grants for local educators, college scholarships, youth leadership training programs and more.